Skip to content

 LSCache is built from the ground up and integrated into all LiteSpeed server products.
 It can:

-• dramatically speed up dynamic website content (like PHP pages)
+• Dramatically speed up dynamic website content, such as PHP pages

-• provide more efficient handling of static content (like images)
+• Provide more efficient handling of static content, such as images

 If you are new to website caching, allow us to demystify a few basic concepts.